Deejpotter/IntroAssessment01/Task1/Task1a.md

 Answer:

 The industry-standard IDE for Python is PyCharm.
-As a beginner, I would opt to use PyCharm because it is a powerful IDE with a lot of features that can help me to write code faster and more efficiently.
-It's also an industry-standard, so it would be useful for me to learn how to use it for the future.
+As a beginner, I would probably use PyCharm because it's a powerful IDE with a lot of features.
+Even though it's probably more complicated to use, it's also an industry-standard, so it would be useful for me to learn how to use it for the future.